rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Furigana-Ruby-Text.md

    - Support compound kanji words with shared readings
    - Add support for custom/non-standard readings

+### Romaji Parsing Approach

+Since our dialog data already includes romaji pronunciation for the entire text, we'll use this to determine readings for kanji characters:

+1. **Character-type identification**: Identify which characters in the Japanese text are kanji using Unicode ranges
+2. **Character-to-romaji alignment**: Create an alignment algorithm that matches each character in the Japanese text with its corresponding section in the romaji string
+3. **Extraction of kanji readings**: For each identified kanji character, extract its corresponding romaji segment
+4. **Furigana generation**: Use these extracted readings to generate furigana text

+This approach leverages our existing dialog data structure and removes the immediate need for external kanji dictionaries, as we already have the correct readings provided in the dialog data.
+The alignment between Japanese text and romaji will need to account for:

+- Different character counts (multiple romaji characters often represent a single Japanese character)
+- Multiple kanji compounds (where a sequence of kanji shares a single reading)
+- Mixed script text (combinations of kanji, hiragana, and katakana)

+For initial implementation, we will use a simplified alignment based on character types, with refinements as needed to handle edge cases.

 ## Implementation Approach

 ### FuriganaRenderer Utility